The Move To Australia Guide

 NSW has not one but four relevant pieces of legislation applicable to residential tenancies.
 Unless you love making yourself bored, you shouldn't need to read any of them directly.

-Here you will find, amongst other things, more digestable fact sheets about starting a tenancy, issues relevant during a tenancy, and ending a tenancy.
+Here you will find, amongst other things, more digestable fact sheets about starting a tenancyThis is an external link, issues relevant during a tenancyThis is an external link, and ending a tenancyThis is an external link.

 In Queensland, the place to go to learn all about residential tenancies is the Residential Tenancies Authority.
-They have great information about your rights and responsibilities when starting a tenancy, during a tenancy, and when ending a tenancy.
+They have great information about your rights and responsibilities when starting a tenancyThis is an external link, during a tenancyThis is an external link, and when ending a tenancyThis is an external link.

-Another good resource for those of you planning to rent in ACT is the ACT Tenants' Union site.
+Another good resource for those of you planning to rent in ACT is the ACT Tenants' Union siteThis is an external link.

 One point of interest here is that Western Australia abolished tenant letting fees from April 5, 2007.